Why Regular Plumbing Maintenance Saves Money

 Extending the Life of Your Plumbing System

-Your plumbing system is one of the most important components of your home.
-Pipes, valves, drains, and water heaters all work together daily.
-Without maintenance, wear and tear builds up.
+Your plumbing system includes pipes, valves, drains, and water heaters that work together every day.
+Without maintenance, normal wear and tear can shorten the lifespan of these components.

 • Flushing sediment from water heaters